anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-The body of the pledge enrollment-request object SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-sztp-csr:csr in
+The body of the pledge enrollment-request object SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-ztp-types:p10-csr in
 {{I-D.ietf-netconf-sztp-csr}}:

 * P10: contains the base64-encoded PKCS#10 of the pledge.